Alt-right: Mainstream emergence

-The alt-right's emergence was marked by the online Gamergate controversy of 2014, in which some gamers harassed those promoting feminism within the gaming scene.
-According to the journalist David Neiwert, Gamergate "heralded the rise of the alt-right and provided an early sketch of its primary features: an Internet presence beset by digital trolls, unbridled conspiracism, angry-white-male-identity victimization culture, and, ultimately, open racism, anti-Semitism, ethnic hatred, misogyny, and sexual and gender paranoia".
+The alt-right's emergence was marked by the online gamergate controversy of 2014, in which some gamers harassed those promoting feminism within the gaming scene and voiced opposition towards progressivism in the video game industry.
+According to the journalist David Neiwert, Gamergate "heralded the rise of the alt-right and provided an early sketch of its primary features: an Internet presence beset by digital trolls, unbridled conspiracism, angry-white-male-identity victimization culture, and, ultimately, open racism, antisemitism, ethnic hatred, misogyny, and sexual and gender paranoia".
 Gamergate politicized many young people, especially males, in opposition to the perceived culture war being waged by leftists.
 Through their shared opposition to political correctness, feminism, and multiculturalism, chan culture built a link to the alt-right.
-By 2015, the alt-right had gained significant momentum as an online movement.
+By 2015, the alt-right had gained significant momentum as an online movement, attracting support on social media and internet forums.

 Notable promoters of the alt-right included Spencer, Vox Day, and Brittany Pettibone.
 Earlier white nationalist thinkers were also characterized as alt-right thinkers, among them Taylor, and MacDonald.
 Other prominent alt-rightists included Brad Griffin, a member of the neo-Confederate League of the South who founded the Occidental Dissent blog, Matthew Heimbach, who established the Traditionalist Youth Network in 2013, and Andrew Anglin, who launched the Daily Stormer website—named after the Der Stürmer newspaper active in Nazi Germany—in 2013.
 By 2016, Anglin called the Daily Stormer "the world's most visited alt-right website".
 While some of the websites associated with the alt-right—like The Daily Stormer and the Traditionalist Youth Network—adopted neo-Nazi approaches, others, such as Occidental Dissent, The Unz Review, Vox Popoli, and Chateau Heartiste, adopted a less extreme form of white nationalism.